 In this course we will consider the collaborative nature of film-making and how the various crafts combine to tell stories with perhaps the greatest mass appeal of any artistic medium.
 We will explore narrative structure, mise-en-scène, cinematography, editing, and film genres as they have been used and advanced in the history of cinema.
 This course requires attendance at weekly film showings in addition to regular class meetings.
-Prerequisite: sophomore standing and permission of instructor.
+Prerequisite: sophomore standing.
 Enrollment limited.